-Marathon Oil has oil and gas assets in Angola, Canada, Equatorial Guinea, Ethiopia, Gabon, Kenya, Kurdistan (Iraq), Libya, Norway, Poland, the UK, and the US.
+Marathon Oil has oil and gas assets in Canada, Equatorial Guinea, Ethiopia, Gabon, Kenya, Kurdistan (Iraq), Libya, Norway, Poland, the UK, and the US.

-Marathon Oil is engaged in oil and gas exploration production worldwide; oil sands mining (extracting bitumen from oil sands deposits in Alberta, and producing synthetic crude oil and vacuum gas oil); and LNG and methanol marketing in Equatorial Guinea.
+Marathon Oil is engaged in oil and gas exploration production worldwide; oil sands mining (extracting bitumen from oil sands deposits in Canada, and producing synthetic crude oil and vacuum gas oil); and LNG and methanol marketing in Equatorial Guinea.

 Sales and Marketing

-The company’s marketing activities include the transportation of oil and gas to market centers, the sale of commodities to third parties and the storage of hydrocarbon products.
+Marathon Oil’s marketing activities include the transportation of oil and gas to market centers, the sale of commodities to third parties and the storage of hydrocarbon products.

 To free up cash to reinvest in core properties and pay down debt, in 2014 the company sold it Norwegian assets to Det Norske Oljeselskap ASA for $2.7 billion.

 In 2014 Marathon Oil sold its non-operated 10% working interests in the Production Sharing Contracts and Joint Operating Agreements for Angola Blocks 31 and 32 for $2.1 billion to It sold its stake in Block 31 closed in February 2014 and the sale of interest in Block 32 is expected to close in the first quarter of 2014.
-The Angola operations are reported as discontinued operations for all periods presented.